 Human Rights Norms

-Human rights are justified moral claims inherent in all human beings of whatever nationality, place of residence, ethnic origin, gender identity, religion, language or any other status, in order for them to lead a minimally decent life.
-Human rights norms are basic moral minimums, a moral floor beneath which governments must not sink.
-All are equally entitled to have their human rights respected without discrimination.
+Human rights are justified moral claims inherent in all human beings of whatever nationality, place of residence, ethnic origin, gender identity, religion, language or any other status, establishing norms necessary for people to lead a minimally decent life.
+Human rights standards are basic moral minimums, a moral floor beneath which governments must not sink.
+Everyone is equally entitled to have their human rights respected without discrimination.
 These rights are all interrelated, interdependent and unalienable.
 The principle of universality of human rights is the cornerstone of international human rights law.

-Specific human rights norms at issue will be determined by legal advocates preparing the cases, but may include:
+Specific human rights norms at issue will be determined by attorneys preparing the cases, but may include:

 - The right to life, security of person and bodily integrity;

 - The right to health;

 - The right to a healthy, viable and sustainable environment;

 - The rights to access to information and public participation in environmental decision making;

 - The right to justice, equality and non-discrimination in environmental matters;

 - The right to respect for private and family life;